Just go with me, here. This weekend was all about the thrifting.

 For four dollars.

 But of course, we all know that there is no thrifting like the thrifting that is the Goodwill 50%-off Storewide Sale.
-I bought T-shirts to remake into baby bags, a sorely-needed new pair of blue jeans, subtraction flash cards for Willow + road trip, several pounds of that colored sand that you layer into jars to make shelf pretties, two dinosaur books, etc.
+I bought T-shirts to remake into baby clothes, a sorely-needed new pair of blue jeans, subtraction flash cards for the big kid to use on our upcoming road trip, several pounds of that colored sand that you layer into jars to make shelf pretties, two dinosaur books, etc.

-Sydney's mania for all things pretty has nearly driven me out of my gourd.
+The little kid's mania for all things pretty has nearly driven me out of my gourd.
 I am SO tired of the child's refusal to wear anything but dresses and skirts and tights and leggings and hairbows and barrettes.
-I have to braid her hair into two pigtails and put a bow barrette at the bottom of each pigtail every morning.
-Every morning!
-All the people who are reading this and who knew me as a child--I'm talking to you, Aunt Pam!--are laughing their asses off right now.
+I have to braid her hair into two pigtails and put a bow barrette at the bottom of each pigtail every day.
+Every DAY!
+All the people who are reading this and who knew me as a child are laughing their asses off right now.
 I didn't even wear make-up to my own wedding, and here I am with a house full of pigtail braids and bow barrettes.

 Anyway...this was the last storewide sale until September, which means that it's time to look into the fall wardrobe.
-I thought about buying Sydney some practical long pants and long-sleeved shirts, and then I thought, "Aw, screw it," and ended up buying her a big stack of party dresses:
+I thought about buying the little kid some practical long pants and long-sleeved shirts, and then I thought, "Aw, screw it," and ended up buying her a big stack of party dresses:

-Yep, party dresses.
+Yep, a whole wardrobe of party dresses.
 Lace and tulle and smocking and petticoats and puffs and velvet and ribbons:

 The child now has party dresses for play clothes.
 Whatever, she can wear leggings and tights with them when it gets cold.

-I actually do take pleasure in choosing the children's clothes--even digging through acres of party dresses was fun when I anticipated Sydney's joy in being presented with them, and even though Will doesn't much care about what she wears, I take a lot of pleasure in choosing clothing that is centered on what she does like--dinosaurs, horses, farms, outer space--and clothing that is centered on what I like.
+I actually do take pleasure in choosing the children's clothes--even digging through acres of party dresses was fun when I anticipated the little kid's joy in being presented with them, and even though the big kid doesn't much care about what she wears, I take a lot of pleasure in choosing clothing that is centered on what she does like--dinosaurs, horses, farms, outer space--and clothing that is centered on what I like.
 That's why my kid is occasionally seen wearing an AC/DC T-shirt.

-Usually, however, my clothing choices look more like this:
+Usually, however, my clothing choices for her look more like this:

 5 comments: